Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ### Fields: multi-select lists
 * Some fields in SpiraPlan let you select multiple items from a list.
 Spreadsheets do not allow this functionality
-* When data is sent from SpiraPlan to the spreadsheet, only the first value in the list (if multiple are selected) will be displayed
+* When data is sent from SpiraPlan to the spreadsheet, only the first list value selected in Spira (if multiple are selected) will be displayed in the spreadsheet
 * When sending data to SpiraPlan you will only be able to select one value

 ### Other actions you can do on this page